- 10 courses

 - IELTS: An overall band of 6.5 on the Academic Examination

-- No applicant will be automatically admitted to the program.
-All applications will be reviewed by a faculty committee to make certain those admitted have the ability to succeed in the program.
+- No applicant will be automatically admitted to the online program.
+All applications will be reviewed by a faculty committee to make certain those admitted have the ability to succeed in the data science master’s degree program.

 - There is no minimum GRE test score, however applicants admitted to the DS graduate program usually have high quantitative and verbal GRE scores and a math background that includes study through some discrete math.
 If you feel that your test scores are not valid indicators of your ability, you should explain your concerns in your statement of purpose.